gbmhunter/MFixedPoint/README.rst

 ::

-	make test
+	make all

-To clean all compiled object files, run:
+To clean all files as a result of compilation, run:

 ::